Nebraska Public Media Political Debate Guidelines

 Selection of Candidates

-Since the law and subsequent court rulings provide considerable latitude for broadcasters to decide the format and which candidates should be invited to participate, Nebraska Educational Telecommunications established the following criteria to guide our decision.
+Since the law and subsequent court rulings provide considerable latitude for broadcasters to decide the format and which candidates should be invited to participate, Nebraska Public Media established the following criteria to guide our decision.

 Under no circumstances will a decision to include or exclude a candidate be based on the opinions expressed or the political affiliation of the individual.
 The only absolute requirements are that a candidate must be legally qualified and must be certified by the Nebraska Secretary of State to appear on the ballot for the office being contested in the debate.